-The OU-3 soil investigation program, including the proposed number of borings, anticipated boring depth, and proposed laboratory analytical program, is outlined on Table 1.
-Table 3 includes QA/QC samples, including field equipment blanks, and duplicates will also be collected for laboratory analysis.
-Note that the final number and location of soil samples may be adjusted based on field conditions/observations, access at the time of the investigation, and interim laboratory results.
-If necessary, additional "step-out" locations may be added to the OU-3 soil investigation based on the laboratory results and/or field observations; conversely, if existing or preliminary data suggests sufficient information is available to determine the nature and extent of Site-related impacts in OU-3, LANXESS may reduce the proposed sampling program after consultation with the NYSDEC.
-In addition, LANXESS reserves the right to collect additional samples for forensic and/or other non-specified analysis to further determine the nature and extent of Site-related versus non-Site-related sources contaminants.
+The OU-2 subsurface investigation program, including the proposed number of borings, anticipated boring depths, and proposed laboratory analytical program, is outlined on Table 1.
+The proposed schedule for the implementation of the OU-2 subsurface investigation is presented on Table 2.
+QA/QC samples, including field equipment blanks and duplicates will also be collected for laboratory analysis, as shown on Table 3.

+Note that the final number and location of soil samples may be adjusted based on field conditions/observations, access at the time of the investigation, results of the OU-3 RI (if applicable), and interim laboratory results.
+If necessary, additional "step-out" locations may be added to the OU-2 subsurface investigation based on the laboratory results and/or field observations; conversely, if existing or preliminary data suggests sufficient information is available to determine the full nature and extent of Site-related impacts in OU-2, LANXESS may reduce the proposed sampling program after consultation with the NYSDEC.
+In addition, LANXESS reserves the right to collect additional samples for forensic and/or specialty analysis to further determine nature and extent of PCOIs.
 LANXESS and Woodard & Curran will confer with the NYSDEC during the execution of the field investigation as appropriate.